Scarther/Scrip/Quick Reference Guides/DLL_Highjacking_Explained.md

 ### Malicious DLL
 Since the malicious DLL has the same name as a legitimate DLL, we look for abnormalities.
 For example:

-No digital signature or a stolen signature
+* No digital signature or a stolen signature
-An unusual file size
+* An unusual file size
-Unusually high or low entropy
+* Unusually high or low entropy
-A rare file hash (compared to baseline) in the organization DLL compilation time significantly newer than the loading application A DLL placed in a path it doesn’t usually reside in Vulnerable Application
+* A rare file hash (compared to baseline) in the organization
+* DLL compilation time significantly newer than the loading application
+* A DLL placed in a path it doesn’t usually reside in

+---

+Vulnerable Application
-The vulnerable application is usually a legitimate one to allow better disguise for the malicious DLL execution.
+* The vulnerable application is usually a legitimate one to allow better disguise for the malicious DLL execution.
 Given that, we proceed to seek out distinct traits:
+* Usually a valid digital signature
+* Trusted vendors (antivirus, browsers, VPNs, Microsoft applications) are a common target
+* Commonly abused application (by hash or version)
+* In DLL side-loading
+  * It will usually be an uncommon application in the organization
+  * It will usually use an uncommon directory (e.g.,* C:\Users\<Username>\AppData*, *C:\ProgramData*)

 ---

-### Usually a valid digital signature
-Trusted vendors (antivirus, browsers, VPNs, Microsoft applications) are a common target Commonly abused application (by hash or version)
-In DLL side-loading
-It will usually be an uncommon application in the organization It will usually use an uncommon directory (e.g., C:\Users\<Username>\AppData, C:\ProgramData) Loading Event
+### Loading Event
 We can find different abnormalities also within the loading event.
 For example:

-The first time the application loads a suspected DLL name and/or its hash The application usually loads several DLLs, but now it loads only one Mitigating the DLL Hijacking Attack Surface
+* The first time the application loads a suspected DLL name and/or its hash
+* The application usually loads several DLLs, but now it loads only one

+---

+### Mitigating the DLL Hijacking Attack Surface

 To secure applications from possible DLL hijacking attacks, developers need to be cognizant of this attack technique and integrate diverse protective measures.

-Microsoft has published a DLL security article covering several best practices to support developers in this effort, including the following:
+Microsoft has published a [DLL security article](https://learn.microsoft.com/en-us/windows/win32/dlls/dynamic-link-library-security) covering several best practices to support developers in this effort, including the following:

-Wherever possible, specify a fully qualified path when loading DLLs or triggering new process executions.
+* Wherever possible, specify a fully qualified path when loading DLLs or triggering new process executions.
-Gain more control of your application behavior by utilizing DLL redirection and manifests.
+* Gain more control of your application behavior by utilizing [DLL redirection](https://learn.microsoft.com/en-us/windows/win32/dlls/dynamic-link-library-redirection) and [manifests](https://learn.microsoft.com/en-us/windows/desktop/SbsCs/manifests).
-Do not assume the operating system version when users execute an application.
+* Do not assume the operating system version when users execute an application.
 Develop your application to be handled as intended in all OSes.

+---

-Conclusion
+### Conclusion

 This article covers DLL hijacking, providing the technical background needed to understand how threat actors weaponize it, along with an explanation of popular variations in its implementation.

 In addition, we provide examples that demonstrate how various threat actors – both APT nation-state and cybercrime groups – rely on this technique to achieve stealth, persistence and privilege escalation in their operations.